-J. Snyder Microsoft Research johnsny@microsoft.com Abstract We approximate a solid object represented as a triangle mesh by a bounding set of spheres having minimal summed volume outside the object.
+Abstract We approximate a solid object represented as a triangle mesh by a bounding set of spheres having minimal summed volume outside the object.
 We show how outside volume for a single sphere can be computed using a simple integration over the object's triangles.
-We then minimize the total outside volume over all spheres in the set using a variant of iterative Lloyd clustering that splits the mesh points into sets and bounds each with an outside volumeminimizing sphere.
+We then minimize the total outside volume over all spheres in the set using a variant of iterative Lloyd clustering which splits the mesh points into sets and bounds each with an outside volume-minimizing sphere.
 The resulting sphere sets are tighter than those of previous methods.
-In experiments comparing against a state-of-the-art alternative (adaptive medial axis), our method often requires half as many spheres, or fewer, to obtain the same error, under a variety of error metrics including total outside volume, shadowing fidelity, and proximity measurement.
+In experiments comparing against a state-of-the-art alternative (adaptive medial axis), our method often requires half or fewer as many spheres to obtain the same error, under a variety of error metrics including total outside volume, shadowing fidelity, and proximity measurement.